Start My Answer

 • Forgetting to Demand Proof.
 This is the biggest mistake.
 You don't know if Portfolio Recovery Associates is bluffing.
 Given their track record, that is highly likely.
 So, somewhere in your Answer, you need to demand verification for the amount they say you owe.

-Respond to a Portfolio Recovery Associates lawsuit
+Respond to a debt collection lawsuit filed by Portfolio Recovery Associates

-You might think you have to hire an attorney to help you draft and file your Answer, but that's simply not true.
-Represent yourself with SoloSuit's help and make a free Answer in less than 15 minutes!
+You might think you have to hire an attorney to help you draft and file your Answer, but that's not accurate.
+You have every right to represent yourself and Solo is here to help.
+For example, you can draft a free Answer in less than 15 minutes!
 Here are some tips for drafting a strong Answer (to learn more about these tips, check out the video below):

 1. The Answer isn't the place to tell your side of the story in detail: At this point in the case, the burden of proof is on Portfolio Recovery Associates' shoulders—not yours.
 You don't have to give an elaborate explanation of your side of the story in your Answer.
 In fact, doing so can actually weaken your case.
 All you have to do is briefly respond to each claim listed in the Complaint and watch Portfolio Recovery squirm to prove their side.